omeedcs/robomimic-decision-transformer/README.md

 # The Semi-Sparse Reward Function:

+During development, we found that robomimic uses sparse rewards due to a binary (success or no success) in the sequence data.
+We attempted to enable dense rewards in robomimic, but found that the dense reward returned was uncorrelated with dataset quality.

-We manually altered the reward function to add a semi-sparse success bonus that decreased on every time step, giving a wider distribution of target RTGs for the decision transformer than the default binary option of success in robomimic.
+Through debugging, this led to us manually altering the reward function to add a semi-sparse success bonus that decreased on every time step, giving a wider distribution of target RTGs for the decision transformer than the default binary option of success in robomimic.
 The max sequence is 500, so if you go past 500 time steps you get nothing!

 **The Function:** max(500 - success time, 0)

-In future work, we hope that this function sees more iterations of development.
-We can also alter the dense reward in the robomimic dataset.
+In future work, we hope that this function sees more iterations of development, and possibly altering the actual dense reward and not the function itself.

+With this change, we altered the training data accordingly, as you can see in the new SequenceDataset.

 ## Results